joshcanhelp/josh-to-11/input/symlinked/posts/2008-10-13-considering-a-career-in-software-development-or-digital-design-listen-to-the-professionals-at-microsoft.md

 ---
-title: "Considering a career in software engineering or digital design?"
+title: Considering a career in software engineering or digital design?
-excerpt: "Listen to what the professionals at Microsoft have to say."
+excerpt: Listen to what the professionals at Microsoft have to say.
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
-tags: ["Software Engineering", "Professional Development"]
-featured_img:
 wpid: 337
+tags:
+  - Software Engineering
+  - Professional Development
+featured_img: null
 ---